magicleap/developer-portal-docs/docs/guides/features/voice-commands/voice-commands.md

 title: Voice Commands
 sidebar_position: 5
 date: 12/14/2022
-tags: [Voice, Commands, Android, commands]
+tags: [Voice, Commands, Android,]
-keywords: [Voice, Commands, Android, commands]
+keywords: [Voice, Commands, Android,]
 ---

 The Magic Leap 2 offers Speech Commands, which allow applications to perform custom and system actions.
 When enabled, users can use their voice to interact with applications on the device.
 The can also be used to perform system tasks, such as changing the volume of audio, exiting an application or taking a camera capture, in place of using other input methods.
 Notably, these speech commands work offline which means they can be used even when there is no network connection.